prajjawal05/transcoding/README.md

 #### Orchestration DAG

 There is a file called `OrchestrationDAG.py`.
-It creates a DAG (from object reader to object writer) for an orchestration ID and provides a few functionalities revolving around DAG.
+It creates a DAG (from object reader to object writer) for an orchestration ID and provides few functionalities revolving around DAG.

 #### Constants